 I fire my ceramics many times to create a rough and rustic look.
 This process extends over several days – sometimes even weeks and months just as is the case with most works of art.

 I am keen to break with convention.
 For example, I throw rough, dark clay and many various glazes to create striking contrasts.

 What I find fascinating is to explore, push boundaries and experiment and to awake the curiosity of the beholders of my art in order to encourage them to reflect, take in and then form their own opinion

-the strongest pots and vessels survive.
+Only the strongest pots and vessels survive.